Edward A. Baird: Performance career

 In 1960 Baird performed the title role in Felix Mendelssohn's Elijah alongside Frances Greer as the Widow at the Interlochen Center for the Arts with the Interlochen Festival Chorus and Orchestra being directed by Maynard Klein.
-He returned to Interlochen in 1962 as the bass soloist in Joseph Haydn's The Creation under conductor Margaret Hillis; a part he also performed with the Chicago Symphony Orchestra in their 1962-1963 season.
+He returned to Interlochen in 1962 as the bass soloist in Joseph Haydn's The Creation under conductor Margaret Hillis; a part he also performed with the Chicago Symphony Orchestra in their 1962–1963 season.

 Baird was a longtime performer with the Fort Worth Opera (FWO).
 He began performing with the FWO in 1963.
 He performed a total of 43 different productions with the company.
-Some of the part he performed at the FWO included Abimélech in Samson and Delilah (1966), Crespel in The Tales of Hoffmann (1964), Conte Carnero in The Gypsy Baron (1966), Lodovico in Otello (1966), Basilio in The Barber of Seville (1967), Raimondo in Lucia di Lammermoor (1967), Dottore Grenvil in La traviata (1968 and 1974), Bartolo in The Marriage of Figaro (1968), Geronte di Ravoir in Manon Lescaut (1968), Samuel in Un ballo in maschera (1969), the Sacristan in Tosca (1969), William Jennings Bryan in The Ballad of Baby Doe (1970), Colline in La bohème (1971), Talpa in Il tabarro (1974), Don Pedro in La Périchole (1976), Elder McLean in Susannah (1976), the King in Aida (1976), both the police inspector and the notary in Der Rosenkavalier (1977), both Cesare Angelotti and the jailer in Tosca (1977), and the title role in The Mikado (1977).
+Some of the parts he performed at the FWO included Abimélech in Samson and Delilah (1966), Crespel in The Tales of Hoffmann (1964), Conte Carnero in The Gypsy Baron (1966), Lodovico in Otello (1966), Basilio in The Barber of Seville (1967), Raimondo in Lucia di Lammermoor (1967), Dottore Grenvil in La traviata (1968 and 1974), Bartolo in The Marriage of Figaro (1968), Geronte di Ravoir in Manon Lescaut (1968), Samuel in Un ballo in maschera (1969), the Sacristan in Tosca (1969), William Jennings Bryan in The Ballad of Baby Doe (1970), Colline in La bohème (1971), Talpa in Il tabarro (1974), Don Pedro in La Périchole (1976), Elder McLean in Susannah (1976), the King in Aida (1976), both the police inspector and the notary in Der Rosenkavalier (1977), both Cesare Angelotti and the jailer in Tosca (1977), and the title role in The Mikado (1977).

-In the 1966-1967 season, Baird performed the title role in Don Pasquale and the role of the Major Domo in Ariadne auf Naxos with the Lyric Opera of Kansas City.
+In the 1966–1967 season, Baird performed the title role in Don Pasquale and the role of the Major Domo in Ariadne auf Naxos with the Lyric Opera of Kansas City.
 In November 1966 he performed the role of the King in Aida at the San Diego Opera with Lucine Amara in the title role.
 He also appeared as a guest artist with the Houston Grand Opera and the Opera Theatre of Saint Louis during his career.

 In March 1969 Baird performed the role of Joad the High Priest in the United States premiere of Handel's Athalia in Dallas.
 In 1971 he was bass soloist in George Frideric Handel's Messiah with the New Orleans Symphony.
 That same year he portrayed Jud Fry in Rodgers and Hammerstein's Oklahoma! at Casa Mañana, and appeared as a soloist with the Dallas Symphony Orchestra (DSO) in Handel's Messiah under Anshel Brusilow.
-In previous he had performed with the DSO as a soloist in Johann Sebastian Bach's Mass in B minor, Ludwig van Beethoven's Symphony No. 9, and Hector Berlioz's La damnation de Faust.
+In previous seasons he had performed with the DSO as a soloist in Johann Sebastian Bach's Mass in B minor, Ludwig van Beethoven's Symphony No. 9, and Hector Berlioz's La damnation de Faust.